fantaye-1/man_pac/README.md

 * `libx11-dev`
 * `libxext-dev`

-These can be installed with `sudo apt install build-essential linux-headers-$(uname-r) libelf-dev libx11-dev linxext-dev`
+These can be installed with `sudo apt install build-essential linux-headers-$(uname -r) libelf-dev libx11-dev libxext-dev`

 ### How To Run